tstran155/COMSOL_modeling_solute_transport_and-turbulent_flow_analysis/README.md

 **Simplified model geometry and boundary conditions**

 The system has a square shape with three no flux boundaries and one open boundary for gas injection.
+The space above the oil phase is evacuated and gas injection begins by introducing high-pressure methane from the top.
 Note that I included a center point to monitor the concentration changes over the course of the expriment.

-I also assume that there is essentially no capillary transition zone and that the inlet is just a flat and immovable interface.
-The space above the oil phase is evacuated and gas injection begins by introducing high-pressure methane from the top.

 ![image](https://user-images.githubusercontent.com/86640902/209225234-73cfc297-718f-46c0-90fd-7e3eb3e8033a.png)